 Evan Benjamin, MD, MS, FACP

-Dr. Evan Benjamin is chief medical officer at Ariadne Labs, a joint center of healthcare innovation at Harvard School of Public Health and the Brigham & Women’s Hospital.
+Dr. Evan Benjamin is Director of Community Innovation at Ariadne Labs, a joint center of healthcare innovation at Harvard School of Public Health and the Brigham & Women’s Hospital.
 He is associate professor of Medicine at Harvard Medical School and associate professor of Health Policy and Management at Harvard School of Public Health where he teaches health care systems, quality improvement and patient safety.

 At Ariadne Labs, Dr. Benjamin helps to lead the projects and programs to design and scale solutions to improve healthcare delivery that relieve suffering and save lives globally.
 His work to improve transparency and reliability in healthcare has been recognized nationally.